mike011/SwiftKatas/FlashKata/README.md

 Steps:
 1 - Given an empty list of questions and answers, end the game immediately with a summary showing nothing right and nothing wrong.
 2 - A game with a single flash card, that the user gets right.
-3 -
+3 - A game with a single flash card, that the user gets wrong.
+4 - A game with two flash cards, that the user gets one right and one wrong.